 The treatment is usually based on the disease which has been diagnosed.
-By treating the root cause of anaemia, or in short by curing disease at the grassroots level will cure the entire disease which manifests on a much larger scale.
+By treating the root cause of anemia, or in short, curing disease at the grassroots level, will cure the entire disease, which manifests on a much larger scale.
 The treatment for anaemia is thus different for different kinds of anaemia.
-The disease is one but the path leading to it are different and thus the treatment will obviously vary.
+The disease is one, but the path leading to it is different, and thus, the treatment will obviously vary.
 For example, if your pet has severe anaemia and is almost life-threatening, a blood transfusion will be needed.
 Your veterinarian will let you know the protocol for the same.
 The main purpose is to stabilize the dog while diagnosing the reason behind it.

-When a firm diagnosis is made, the treatment may include antibiotics such as doxycycline for tick-fever or infectious causes, corticosteroids, de-worming medications i.e. anti-helminthic drugs like praziquantel, fenbendazole etc. vitamin K1 which is very crucial for controlling haemorrhage in case of rodenticide toxicities, etc thus, the treatment protocol is altered based on the need of the hour.
+When a firm diagnosis is made, the treatment may include antibiotics such as doxycycline for tick-fever or infectious causes, corticosteroids, de-worming medications, i.e., anti-helminthic drugs like praziquantel, fenbendazole, etc. vitamin K1, which is very crucial for controlling hemorrhage in case of rodenticide toxicities, etc. thus; the treatment protocol is altered based on the need of the hour.

 Anaemia due to deficiency disorders can be fixed by supplementing dietary iron or iron-rich foods such as eggs or chicken liver [protein sources].
 Also, there are iron supplements to aid the recovery process and help the body heal faster to cope up with anaemia.
 Me & My Iron supplement is one such supplement that helps in aiding the body suffering from deficiency disorders.
 It is a nutritional supplement used in cats and dogs to treat iron deficiency or anaemia or as an iron supplement, usually in cases of blood loss after a severe injury or any chronic disease.